Woman talking on the phone at a table with a coffee cup

 Credit card

-Tip: If you have made a complaint to your bank or lender and have not heard a response within eight weeks, or you are not satisfied with their response, you can escalate the matter to the Financial Ombudsman.
+If you made a complaint to your bank or lender and haven’t received a response within eight weeks, or you’re dissatisfied with the outcome, you can escalate the matter to the Financial Ombudsman Service, who can review the case independently.

 PayPal

-The official PayPal website advises that the first point of contact should be the seller.
-And you can raise a dispute with them via the Resolution Centre by logging in online (on the website, not the app).
-If you can’t resolve the issue directly with the seller, PayPal suggests escalating it further, within 20 days of the original complaint being made.
+The official PayPal website advises that the first point of contact should be the seller, and you can raise a dispute through the PayPal Resolution Centre.
+If unresolved, you can escalate the issue within 20 days of the initial complaint.

 Wired a payment

 Being a victim of fraud can be very upsetting.
-If you need emotional support for overcoming this, consider getting in touch with a charity like Victim Support, The Samaritans or Age UK who will be able to offer free, non-judgemental support.
+If you need emotional support, consider getting in touch with a charity such as:

 Disclaimer: We make every effort to ensure that content is correct at the time of publication.
 Please note that information published on this website does not constitute financial advice, and we aren’t responsible for the content of any external sites.